 The Idaho Department of Labor provides salary information for DNP-educated advanced nursing professionals in the most populated cities in the state (2018):

 - Boise City: $160,720-$168,910

 Nurse Administrators and Executives:

-An Overview of Salaries for Idaho’s DNP-Educated Nurses
+An Overview of Hourly Wages for Idaho’s DNP-Educated Nurses

 This page includes salaries that fall within the 75th and 90th percentiles for each nursing role to account for the fact that DNP-educated nurses are recognized as earning more than master’s-prepared nurses in the same roles.